Heaven or Hell?

 “My life is saved,” Ingrid added after a moment.
 “My face is old.
 I am ashamed of my face.
 But my body, it sings.”

-Movement and You What is your relationship to physical activity?
+What is your relationship to physical activity?
 Have you despised exercise most of your life so that even the idea of a walk feels like a chore?
 Or do you crazily toss yourself from one activity to the next, from one new fitness phase to another?
 Perhaps you are one of the so-called weekend warriors, the people who do nothing physical all week, then at the first opportunity toss themselves into frenzied, extended exercise--pedaling all day on an ill-tuned bicycle or swimming nonstop across a lake.
 Or maybe you are relatively fit.
 You are disciplined enough to slip in three sessions a week at your local Y or health club, but you are terribly bored of the same old routine.
 In frustration you find yourself on the floor, your feet hooked under a heavy bar, forcing yourself to do dozens and dozens of sit-ups.
 Yet in spite of your efforts you do not achieve the results you want.

 Throughout my life I have had the opportunity to live on different continents and learn from different peoples and cultures.
 In many countries I have witnessed the same erratic relationship to exercise that we North Americans have.
 In Russia I have seen people worn to the bone by the strains of daily life, as dog-tired as the stray mutts who sleep outside the metro stations; yet these same people will fire off a set of push-ups in their cramped apartments.
 They may not exercise again for months, even years.
 In South Africa I have seen activists pull on torn sneakers to jog ten kilometers and then smoke their lungs out at meetings afterward.
 In North America we use our cars to drive two blocks to a corner store, then we sit atop stationary bikes, often in front of the television, unaware of our posture or technique.
 In spite of an extensive background in dance movement and ballet, even I cut myself off from my body for twenty years, believing that intellectual pursuits were “noble” and physical ones “superficial.”